energysistem/manuals/39581-BTSport/en/03-features.md

 * Sports Bluetooth® earphones.
 * Conections: Bluetooth® and microUSB.
-* Easy pairing with tablets, smartphones, laptops, MAC, PC, PlayStation and any other Bluetooth® device.
+* Easy pairing with tablets, smartphones, laptops, MAC, PC and any other Bluetooth® device.
 * Volume control from the earphones.
 * Pairing without codes.
 * Lightweight and comfortable.